iherasymenko/ddtrace-8903-reproducer/README.md

 # Configuration

-The issue can _reliably_ be reproduced on a `c6a.8xlarge` AWS EC2 virtual machine with Amazon Linux installed.
+One might experience luck reproducing the issue on a local machine but if it does not work, please use the following AWS EC2 instance type.

-One might experience luck reproducing the issue on a local machine but if it does not work, please use the aforementioned AWS EC2 instance.
+The issue can _reliably_ be reproduced on a `c6a.8xlarge` AWS EC2 virtual machine with the Amazon Linux installed.

 # Steps to reproduce